-Boreal Research Institute
+Centre for Boreal Research

 The facility is 9,000 square feet, includes two laboratories, office space for 15 people, an outdoor growing space and a three-bay greenhouse that features computer-controlled humidity, temperature and lighting.
-The Boreal Research Institute is an Approved Seed Testing Facility.
+The Centre for Boreal Research is an Approved Seed Testing Facility.
 The facility was funded by NAIT, Alberta Innovation and Advanced Education, and the Canada Foundation for Innovation, with industry funding from Shell Canada and Penn West Petroleum.

 Our mission is to promote the informed use of boreal resources through applied science, education, and partnerships with industry, government agencies, practitioners and academic partners.

 What We Do